Nexmo/nexmo-developer/_documentation/concepts/guides/authentication.md

 ### Using the Nexmo CLI to generate JWTs

-The Nexmo CLI is one way of creating a JWT.
+The Nexmo CLI provides a command for generating a JWT.
 The general syntax is:

 ``` shell
 nexmo jwt:generate [options] <private_key> [claim=value...]